 The goal of Natural Start Preschool’s teachers and staff is to create a warm, nurturing learning environment that offers young children daily opportunities to explore nature and provides them with a unique, hands-on learning program designed to build a solid foundation for future school experiences.
 Our staff are certified in First Aid and CPR and have passed a Washington State background check.
 Our student/teacher ratios are typically 1:7 and never less than 1:10.

 Mirsa received her Bachelor's Degree (Cum Laude) in Early Childhood Education at Trinity Lutheran College.
 Her work with young children has included volunteering at V.I.B.E.S., Lake Sammamish Foursquare Church preschool, Acorn Learning Center (an urban nature school), and Mary Queen of Peace.
 Mirsa loves spending time with children because of their curiosity and their unique perspective on the world.
 Because her father took their family out every week, Mirsa grew up exploring and playing in different natural environments that helped foster her love for nature.
-She currently lives in Bellevue with her husband and two children, Danny (age 5) and Ahri (3 months old) with whom she enjoys playing and exploring the outdoors.
+She currently lives in Bellevue with her husband and two children, Danny (age 7) and Ahri (age 2) with whom she enjoys playing and exploring the outdoors.
 Some of their favorite activities are creating "mud kitchens", watching the stars and clouds, rolling down hills, gardening, looking for "beautiful" rocks, playing in the rain, and jumping in puddles!
 When not playing, Mirsa enjoys reading, singing, listening to rock, hiking, wrestling, skateboarding, plucking her violin, and knitting.

 "Teaching children about the natural world should be seen as one of the most important events in their lives."